SIG Sauer: 2010s

 The US military has produced a requirement for a new handgun to replace the current M9 model (Beretta 92FS).
 In February 2016, bids were submitted by 12 companies to compete for this contract which was expected to result in purchases of more than 500,000 pieces.
 On 1 July 2016, SIG Sauer was reported to be one of three remaining competitors who were in consideration for this contract.
+On 19 January 2017, SIG Sauer was awarded the contract for the P320.